-The Electronics and Technical Arts studio at BARN is generally modeled after a “makerspace” or “hackerspace”.
+The Electronic and Technical Arts (ETA) studio at BARN is generally modeled after a “makerspace” or “hackerspace”.

 Some of the equipment we have:

-- Full Spectrum 45 Watt CO2 laser cutter
+- 45 Watt small CO2 laser cutter

 - Ultimaker 2+ 3D printer

 - Prusa I3 3D printers (multiple) including MMU2

 - Lots of miscellaneous electronic tools, hand tools, electronic parts, etc.

 Come to one of our monthly orientation sessions to check out the studio and ask questions.
 These are free and open to the public on the first Saturday of each month.

 Open studio times are a great opportunity to stop by and check things out as a non-member.
 A studio monitor is available to answer any questions you might have or to help reinforce the information gained at an orientation.